openl2m/openl2m/docs/installation/database.rst

 .. _types: https://www.postgresql.org/docs/current/static/datatype-net-types.html

-The installation instructions provided here have been tested to work on CentOS 7.x & 8.x.
+The installation instructions provided here have been tested to work on Ubuntu 22.04 and 20.04.
+Installation should still work on CentOS 7.x & 8.x, but those distributions are no longer tested or supported.

 The particular commands needed to install dependencies on other distributions may vary significantly.
 Unfortunately, this is outside the control of the OpenL2M maintainers.
 Please consult your distribution's documentation for assistance with any errors.